The 20 Best Familial Periodic Paralysis Doctors in Italy

 Milan, IT

-Giacomo Comi practices in Milan, Italy.
+Giacomo Comi practices practicing medicine in Milan, Italy.
 Mr. Comi is rated as an Advanced expert by MediFind in the treatment of Familial Periodic Paralysis.
-His top areas of expertise are Primary Lateral Sclerosis, Spinal Muscular Atrophy (SMA), Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Thrombectomy, and Gastrostomy.
+He is also highly rated in 48 other conditions, according to our data.
+His clinical expertise encompasses Primary Lateral Sclerosis, Spinal Muscular Atrophy (SMA), Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Thrombectomy, and Gastrostomy.

 Experienced in Familial Periodic Paralysis